Getting a Mortgage with 3 or 4 People

 Age Restrictions

-When a mortgage application is approved, the terms length will be predicated upon the oldest applicant with the loan being paid back in full before they reach the age restriction (maximum age for a mortgage).
+When a mortgage application is approved, the term length will be based on the oldest applicant with the loan being paid back in full before they reach the age restriction (maximum age for a mortgage).

 By way of example, if you applied for a multi-person mortgage with a parent of 64 years old, then most lenders would limit the term to around 5 – 6 years.